 A cynic might say we, in the "West," are only waking up as climate change starts to threaten us, no longer just other people!
 Climate change is a symptom of a malaise that is broader and deeper.
 We need a moral and spiritual re-awakening.
-As Meg Wheatley says, It's our turn to help the world (Nixon, B, 2006, Foreword).
+As Meg Wheatley says, "It's our turn to help the world" (Nixon, B, 2006, Foreword).

 We are consuming and destroying the planet's resources at a rapidly growing rate that is unsustainable.
+Human beings are consuming 400 years worth of ancient solar energy in the form of fossil fuels every year (Lynas, M, 2007).
 Putting it bluntly, it's greed, taking more than our fair share.
 London's "footprint" is huge: London requires 125 times its surface area to provide its needs.
 If everyone consumed like Londoners, we would need three planets, five at the Los Angeles rate of consumption!
 Yet most countries aspire to this unsustainable "Western" way of life.

-We face degradation of the earth, increasing pollution, and growing shortages of fossil fuels, food, land and water, already leading to conflicts.
+We face degradation of the earth, increasing pollution, and growing shortages of fossil fuels, food, agricultural land and water, already leading to conflicts.
 We need to abandon the idea that we are the masters, everything is there for us to exploit and other peoples and species are relatively unimportant.
 The West has exported much of its manufacturing with all the pollution problems, to poorer, developing countries less able to operate sustainably.
+25 percent of China's greenhouse gas emissions are produced making goods exported to the West (Tyndale Centre).